 - Step 7: Now, select Execute for repairing the SQL Server

 - Step 8: After that, follow the steps 4 and 5 and change back the Restrict Access from SINGLE_USER to MULTIPLE_USER

 Solution#2 Using The Rebuild Wizard

 This is also a prominent solution for fixing corrupt master database or MSDB files.
-This may prevent the SQL Server from starting.
+It may prevent the SQL Server from starting.
 In such cases, users can rebuild the master database and restart SQL Server from a previously backed up version.
 The rebuild wizard is used to rebuild the master database.

-This is a long and time-consuming step as SQL Server in being installed again.
+Well, this is a long and time-consuming step as SQL Server in being installed again.
 It requires a lot of patience and technical knowledge.
 Users must take a precautionary backup of server files before rebuilding it from scratch.
 Follow the steps below in order to rebuild and restore SQL Server.
 The Rebuild Wizard or Rebuildm.exe file can be found on the default location \Program Files\Microsoft SQL Server\80\Tools\BINN directory.

 - First, Launch the Rebuild Master by double clicking Rebuildm.exe